 - Have adequate bone structure to secure the implants

 - Do not have underlying health conditions that would prevent bone healing

 Your dentist will be able to determine if dental implants are right for you.
 First, your dentist will use X-rays to determine if your jawbone is ready for an implant.
 Then, they will review your dental and medical history to make sure you are healthy enough to be a candidate for the surgery.

 Dental Implant Procedure

 The procedure for dental implants involves several office visits over a period of several months.
 Your dentist will determine if dental implants are right for you and create a treatment plan.
 Your dentist will then refer you to an oral surgeon for the surgery.
 Before the procedure, your oral surgeon will administer either sedation, general anesthesia, or a local anesthetic.
 First, your surgeon will remove the damaged or infected tooth.
 Then, they can place the dental implant post into your jawbone.
-The implant needs time to bond with your jawbone (usually three to six months), so you’ll also be given a temporary artificial tooth to place on top of the implant site.
+The implant needs time to bond with your jawbone (usually three to six months).

 After the implant unites with your jawbone and forms a sturdy base, your dentist will place an abutment, or connector, to hold your crown.
 Finally, they will place your custom-made crown.
 The crown is made to look, feel, and function like your natural teeth.
 One additional benefit of implants over dentures is that implants don’t interfere with talking, eating, or other normal activities.